 As you probably guessed, the bike must be set up correctly before any of the suspension can be installed.
 One reason for this is because if the bike is not set up correctly, the suspension may be damaged beyond repair.
 A fully adjustable suspension may not be possible with all of the bikes that are available.

 The best way to start is to take your bike out for a test drive.
 Simply make sure that the seat is loose enough so that you can comfortably stand up and lean over the bike.
-Next, pull the bike onto the pavement and put your foot on the pedals and let the bike roll over with your weight.

 Modern suspension forks come in varying sizes depending on the manufacturer.
 However, if you are replacing the forks for any reason other than to change the suspension, you should keep in mind that if you decide to go with a smaller fork, you are going to have to add a new set of tires and possibly a new shock absorber.

 If you decide to go with a bigger tire than what the current tire is going to fit onto, you will need to install a wheel or tire combo with the new size tires, or you can get a new front suspension fork that fits the current tire.

 Be careful when adjusting the forks though, because it is straightforward to break the front suspension mount if you are not careful.

 Suspension on a dirt bike can be used for much more than merely just a comfortable ride.
 When it comes to the suspension on a dirt bike, it is essential to remember that any modifications or improvements made can adversely affect the ride quality of the bike.